 One-a-Day...for the Heart: Father Knows Best

 Good fathers do that.
-As you read some of the most significant qualities of a good father included in the list below (from MomJunction), consider that Father God demonstrates all these qualities, as evidenced by the scripture that follows each one, and many, many more:
+As you read some of the essential qualities of a good father included in the list below (from MomJunction), consider that Father God demonstrates all these qualities, as evidenced by the scripture that follows each one, and many, many more:

-· He is the source of encouragement—Romans 8:31 What shall we say then?
+He is the source of encouragement—Romans 8:31 What shall we say to then?
 If God is for us, who can be against us?

-What could be more reassuring as a child than to have a father who possessed these wonderful traits and could give wise counsel and instruction?
+What could be more reassuring to a child than to have a father who possessed these wonderful traits and could give wise counsel and instruction?
 Some of us did have such a father, but as we face the ongoing challenges and decisions of life, we may have lost that father or become distanced from him.
-Sometimes we are well into adulthood before we realize the wisdom our fathers had.
+Sometimes we are well into adulthood before realizing our fathers' wisdom.

 God is a good Father, and He always knows what is best for us.